 If you’re not finding what you’d like, you can always copy a template from online!

-If you use Google Forms frequently, nothing helps speed things along like keyboard shortcuts.
+If you use Google Forms frequently, some of the best Google Form hacks revolve around keyboard shortcuts.
 Some are quite intuitive, like Ctrl + Z for undo and Ctrl + P for print.
 However, some can take getting used to.

 Luckily you don’t have to memorize all of them.
 We’ll give you the one shortcut to rule them all.
 When on a Google Form, press Ctrl + / to get a handy list of all shortcuts.
 Also, here’s the complete list of Google Forms keyboard shortcuts for different Operating systems.

-If you find yourself turning on the “Required” button after filling in each question, this hack is for you.
+If you find yourself turning on the “Required” button after filling in each question, this Google Forms hack is for you.

 Did you know that there is a setting where you can make questions required by default?
 To do this, toggle over to “Settings” from the “Questions” tab.